 The great variable in the pace of its progress is leadership.

-And ultimately, the great hope for democracy is the emergence of a better connected and better informed citizenry, including individual citizens who can drive the work of progress with a dynamic crowdsourced conversation with their neighbors, with their leaders, and with their governments.
+And ultimately, the great hope for democracy is the emergence of a better connected and better informed citizenry, including individual citizens who can drive the work of progress with a dynamic crowdsourced conversation with their neighbours, with their leaders, and with their governments.

 I learned about this new and more effective way of governing in the information age as a former big city mayor and a former governor.